Global Design Thinking-Workshop: Teamed Leadership (Wintersemester 2022/2023)

 And if you already want to learn more about Design Thinking, we recommend our openHPI-course Beyond Brockhaus Thinking: With Design Thinking to a Networked Culture.

 Overall, we offer you a multilayered learning experience.
-This means that you work with your team and, at the same time, we have cross sharing experiences amongst the teams and we will co-design the content with other international players in the field of strategic design including:
+This means that you work with your team and, at the same time, we have cross sharing experiences amongst the teams and we will co-design the content with other international players in the field of leadership including:

-- Thematic discourse/discussions about strategic design in the entire group
+- Thematic discourse/discussions about leadership in the entire group

 - Live coaching and teamwork sessions with your individual team coach